-The Academic Concierge Division capitalizes on LLS's academic grant-supported portfolio of development-stage projects.
-This division supports the further development of selected academic projects (with or without prior LLS grant support) to gain clinical proof of concept.
+The Academic Clinical Division capitalizes on LLS's academic grant-supported portfolio of clinical development-stage projects.
+This division supports the clinical development of selected academic projects (with or without prior LLS grant support) to gain clinical proof of concept.
 Successful projects will potentially be advanced for further clinical development by creating additional partnerships with pharmaceutical or biotechnology companies.

 TAP funding is different from the traditional grant at LLS.
 The TAP review process is separate from the grant process and each approved project is closely monitored by TAP staff.